TakeprofitTechnology/ReleaseNotes/Takeprofit HUB.md

 ## Version 2025.03.04.514 (4 March, 2025)
 ### Changes
 * Logging the data is improved.
+* "Allow all" makers checkbox bug is fixed.
+* Incorrect symbols representation in margin account GUI is fixed.

 ## Version 2025.02.27.759 (27 February, 2025)
 ### Changes